Moka-Reads/MokaReads-Core/docs/src/articles.md

 # Articles

-Articles are built to cover different topics related to a language, this could be news, tutorials, or anything else that is relevant to the language.
-To properly organize the different articles in our repository, we use a specification which will regularly update to keep up with the needs of the community.

 ## Article Format
 The general idea is to create a markdown file which contains a metadata section at the top delimited by `---` and after that, the content of the article.
 The metadata section is used to provide information about the article,